 Principal Climate Change and Environment Analyst

-Businesses must work to build their resilience to climate shocks, not only to protect their assets and people, but also to satisfy investors that are increasingly factoring climate risk into their investment process.
+Businesses must work to build their resilience to urbanisation and climate change, not only to protect their assets and people, but also to satisfy investors that are increasingly factoring climate risk into their investment process.

 Delve deeper into investment risks at the city-level